icecube/FIRESONG/paper/paper.md

 # Background

-The IceCube neutrino observatory has discoved an all-sky neutrino flux in the 10 TeV to 10 PeV energy range [@IceCube:2019a;@IceCube:2019b;@IceCube:2020a].
+The IceCube Neutrino Observatory has discoved an all-sky neutrino flux in the 10 TeV to 10 PeV energy range [@IceCube:2019a;@IceCube:2019b;@IceCube:2020a].
 IceCube finds that a power law in energy is a good description of the flux,